globocom/m3u8/README.rst

     segm = m3u8_obj.segments.by_key( m3u8_obj.keys[-1] )

-With this method, is now possible also to change the key from some of the segments programatically:
+With this method, is now possible also to change the key from some of the segments programmatically:

 .. code-block:: python